chids/cloud-starter/README.md

          * _Makes this the default Rack for your CLI_
    2. **Setup:** `convox apps create <appname>`
    3. **Deploy:** `convox deploy --app <appname>`
-      * _Get a coffe while the first deploy sets up the app and propagates the DNS records_
+      * _Get a :coffee: while the first deploy sets up the app and propagates the DNS records_
    4. **Test:** `https://<appname>-<processname>-<something>.<awsregion>.elb.amazonaws.com`